About Our Clinic

 - Use and encourage proper hand hygiene.

-- OPEN to all volunteers, with Pre-Pharm students having priority.
+- OPEN to all volunteers, with students pre-pharm students taking priority

 - Minimum of 1 Spanish speaker to hand out medications and relay information to the patients.

-- When working at this station, PLEASE WRITE LEGIBLE and refer to coordinators for proper translation of instructions.
+- When working at this station, PLEASE WRITE LEGIBLY and refer to coordinators for proper translation of instructions.